 This list includes recommended websites and password-protected resources that are free to the Brooks Memorial Library community.
 All library visitors may use the databases at no cost, and cardholders also have remote access to most databases with their library cards.

 - = Free Website

 Thousands of journal articles from scholarly and popular sources.
 Includes options to limit your search to peer-reviewed publications.
 Many articles are available in full text, but if there is no full-text link for an article you need, we may be able to obtain it on interlibrary loan.

-Brattleboro's daily newspaper, 2003-current.
+Brattleboro's daily newspaper, 2003-current, through Newsbank.
 We apologize for occasional gaps in coverage because of problems with the online feed; if you don't find the article you need, please inquire at reference; we'll be happy to help you obtain a copy.

-"Reliable resources for green building professionals."
-This major resource for the green building industry is based right here in Brattleboro.
-Incorporates the GreenSpec Directory of building products, the LEEDUser for working with LEED credits, and an extensive database of technical articles and case studies for green building professionals.
-For use in Library only.
-Accessible at any of the public computing stations.
+"Reliable resources for green building professionals," with free access for the Brooks Memorial Library community through the generosity of BuildingGreen.
+A major resource for the green building industry, based here in Brattleboro.
+Incorporates the GreenSpec Directory of building products, the LEEDUser for working with LEED credits, and a database of technical articles and case studies for green building professionals.

 Histories, financial reports, market research, and articles on selected industries and companies, U.S. and international.
 Generate and export data in a variety of formats.
 There is some limited Vermont info; it's worth checking.

 You can organize your whole career planning/job search process with this tool.
 Establish a free account with your library card number, and then use the features to assess your interests, explore career fields, write your resume and cover letters, and apply for jobs online.

 - Chilton Library